Who is Adrian Fuller?

-The Importance of Mental Resilience in Overcoming Physical Challenges
+The importance of Mental Resilience in overcoming your physical challenges

 Mental resilience plays a huge role in overcoming the physical challenges that often accompany ageing and disability.
 It’s the inner strength that enables you to face adversity with a sense of hope and determination.
 As an older adult grappling with physical limitations, developing mental resilience can transform the way you approach your life circumstances.
 By fostering a mindset that emphasises adaptability and growth, you can not only improve your quality of life but also inspire those around you to do the same.